Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 Our simple positioning statement is:

-“Most student inventors in shark tank programs tend to focus mostly on the pieces of pitch they can get their arms around .
-IP SAVVYS teaches them how real inventors think to fill out the pitch with an IP angle.
-They look sharper, learn more, and when the time comes their next invention is smarter, stronger, and more protectable.”
+“Most student inventors in shark tank programs tend to focus on the piece of the pitch they can get their arms around…and that typically does not include how to integrate product innovation and patenting into their approach.
+IP SAVVYS teaches them how real inventors think so they can fill in the patenting/IP angle.
+They look sharper and deliver more complete projects.
+When the time comes for their seminal invention…the one they really want to pursue…they are smarter, stronger, and better at getting the best protection at the least cost.”

 “The goal isn’t to patent your high school project.
 The goal is to learn how inventors can avoid costly mistakes when the stakes get real on your next true inventive moment.”